Paget Primary School

 The children are assessed regularly and grouped according to their ability.
 They will work with a RWI trained teacher or teaching assistant.
 In addition to the RWI, children will also be working on writing skills in their classes with their own teacher.

-The Read Write Inc Leader at Paget Primary School is Mrs Styles.
+The Read Write Inc Leader at Paget Primary School is Mrs Waring.
 If you have any questions or need any guidance on the programme, please pop into the school office or give them a call and they will arrange an appointment for you.

 As part of RWI we focus on the 5 P’s.
 Praise, participation, purpose, passion and pace.
 We use these principles in all lessons as they are the foundation of effective teaching and learning.